davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/vgt/10-galois-theory.md

 > Page 249, paragraph above 10.7.2: The following sentence is inaccurate:
 >
-> > Furthermore, no group containing A5 can be solvable, because the smallest first step in any chain of normal subgroups in such a group would be the invalid step {e} ⊲ A5.
+> > Furthermore, no group containing $A_5$ can be solvable, because the smallest first step in any chain of normal subgroups in such a group would be the invalid step ${e} ⊲ A_5$.
 >
 > It should be rewritten along the following lines:
 >
-> > Furthermore, no group containing A5 can be solvable.
-No step A ⊲ B in such a chain can have the quotient B/A isomorphic to A5, because it is not abelian.
-And yet it can also be shown that a step in the chain including just "part" of A5 could be used to reveal a normal subgroup in A5, an impossibility.
+> > Furthermore, no group containing $A_5$ can be solvable.
+No step $A ⊲ B$ in such a chain can have the quotient $B/A$ isomorphic to $A_5$, because it is not abelian.
+And yet it can also be shown that a step in the chain including just "part" of $A_5$ could be used to reveal a normal subgroup in $A_5$, an impossibility.

 +++

 ### 10.7.2 An unsolvable polynomial

++++

+The author claims:

+> The Galois group must also contain the complex conjugacy automorphism, as all Galois groups do.
+How this automorphism permutes the five roots depends on how many of those roots are real numbers.

++++

+This statement is potentially confusing because the complex conjugacy automorphism can be trivial.
+For more details, see [Complex conjugation in the Galois group of a polynomial - MSE](https://math.stackexchange.com/questions/103716/complex-conjugation-in-the-galois-group-of-a-polynomial/103730#103730).

++++

+See [Proving that a polynomial is not solvable by radicals. - MSE](https://math.stackexchange.com/questions/837948/proving-that-a-polynomial-is-not-solvable-by-radicals?rq=1) for almost the same logic as the author's applied to a similar polynomial; it also suggests a shorter solution using a different theorem.

++++

+#### Avoiding unnecessary solutions

 +++